Evan-wyl/Algorithms/README.md

 # Algorithms Implementation
-This respository  mainly includes algorithms which are realized by tensorflow or Pytorch architecture.
+This respository  mainly includes algorithms which are implemented by tensorflow or Pytorch architecture.
 As follows, the algorithms of Reinforcement Learning and Recommend System are realizing.

 ## RL